number0/SonicRunway/README.md

 - Design TouchOSC layout -- possibly add some 'master' parameters that all patterns can key off.

+- Add some mechanism for basic patterns to have slowly changing parameters.
+Maybe this is a default property of the 'master' parameters?

 - Fix up gamma correction -- look at other libraries to implement mapping to LED color space.  -- maybe it's good enough as is?